mdbs99/james/README.md

 ## Dependencies

-This project needs:
+This library needs:

 - [mORMot](https://github.com/synopse/mORMot) — client-server ORM SOA MVC framework for Delphi 6 up to latest Delphi and FPC
   - See [the corresponding documentation](https://github.com/synopse/mORMot/blob/master/Packages/README.md) to install.

 ## On Lazarus

-This lib was tested using these versions:
+This library was tested using these versions:
 - FPC 3.1.1 revision 40491
 - Lazarus 2.1.0 revision 59757